csiebler/csiebler.github.io/content/posts/azure_openai_load_balancing_langchain_with_fallbacks.md

 ### Falling back to a larger model

-![Fallback to a larger model](/images/fallback_larger_model.png)

 One simple way to deal with the token or rate limit is to use a different or larger model when this happens.
 So instead of retrying and waiting for the same model to become "useable" again, we just switch to a larger model.

+![Fallback to a larger model](/images/fallback_larger_model.png)

-This is especially useful when using `gpt4` on Azure OpenAI, as the default TPM (token per minute) limit for `gpt4-8k` is only 20k TPM.
+ This approach is especially useful when using `gpt4` on Azure OpenAI, as the default TPM (token per minute) limit for `gpt4-8k` is only 20k TPM.
 However, since we get an additional 60k TPM for `gpt4-32k`, why not use them?
 Surely, there is some additional, higher cost associated with this (the `32k` model is more expensive for both prompt and completion tokens), but if throughput is the limiting factor, this is an easy fix.

 To get this going, let's first make sure we have both models deployed:
 ![Azure OpenAI gpt4-8k and gpt4-32k model deployments](/images/gpt4_8k_32k_deployments.png)